christabely/alx-system_engineering-devops/0x01-shell_permissions/README.md

-For better understanding, read http://linuxcommand.org/lc3_lts0090.php

 Shell permissions dictate who can access, modify, or execute files and directories.

+For better understanding, read;
+http://linuxcommand.org/lc3_lts0090.php

-They are managed through three permission categories:
+Shell Permissions are managed through three permission categories:

 1. **Owner Permissions**: These apply to the owner of the file or directory.
 The owner can typically control who can access, modify, or execute the file.